Israel throws its weight behind Ukraine but is wary of provoking Russia

 The embassy deleted the post several hours later.

-In a statement Sunday, Ukrainian President Volodymyr Zelensky said that he was organizing a foreign legion of international volunteers from abroad.
+In a statement Sunday, Ukrainian President Volodymyr Zelensky said he was organizing a foreign legion of international volunteers from abroad.

 “They will be the key evidence of your support for our country,” he said.

-There are roughly 6,000 Israeli citizens in Ukraine, including an unknown number of men who have served in the Israel Defense Forces and have said in interviews with Israeli press that they intend to remain throughout the course of the war to help fight Russian forces.
-Many arrived to the country in the years after the 2014 Russian annexation of the Crimean Peninsula, according to Ukrainian Israelis who are familiar with their presence but unable to talk about them publicly.
+There are roughly 6,000 Israeli citizens in Ukraine, including an unknown number of men who have served in the Israel Defense Forces and have said in interviews with Israeli media that they intend to remain throughout the course of the war to help fight Russian forces.
+Many arrived in the country in the years after the 2014 Russian annexation of the Crimean Peninsula, according to Ukrainian Israelis who are familiar with their presence but unable to talk about them publicly.

 Israel has not replied to several outreach attempts by Zelensky, the only other Jewish head of state outside of Israel and whose relatives were killed in the Holocaust.
 Zelensky has traveled to Israel several times to visit friends and family who are now Israeli citizens, as well as to perform shows across the country in his previous career as a comedian.